 How do I achieve crisp crackling?

 Finally, once the pork belly is cook, to ensure the best bubbly, crisp crackling pop it under a high grill.
 Just ensure that you don’t leave it or take your eyes off it.
-You don’t want to have gone to all that effort then burn the skin just before serving.
+You don’t want to have gone to all that effort, then burn the skin just before serving because you took your eye off the ball!

 How long should I rest the pork for?